Game of Thrones Tour Croatia: Visit Real Filming Locations in Dubrovnik, Split & Beyond

 Meeting the Tour Guide

-We met Tom, our tour guide, at the Pile Gate.
+We met Tom, our Toursbylocals tour guide, at the Pile Gate.
 It’s the busiest gate in the city as all the cruise ship tourists enter from here, so make sure you know who you are looking for.

 On top of what Tom knows about Dubrovnik, he’s lucky enough to have a sister who was a Game of Thrones extra.
-This meant he had in-depth insider knowledge on the different locations and plenty of sordid stories on the famous HBO series.
+This meant he had in-depth insider knowledge of the different locations and plenty of sordid stories on the famous HBO series.

 The Best Game of Thrones Tour